Where to Find the Best Bagels in Boston Right Now

 With a bold name like this, a bagel joint better deliver the goods.
-Better definitely does—in fact, its New York-style bagels are served by a handful of area cafes and restaurants, including American Provisions in Southie and Saltie Girl, which just so happens to be the Back Bay’s best restaurant at the moment.
-Better Bagels’s Seaport HQ, though, should be your daily destination for fresh-baked bagels that are covered in cream cheese or used for sandwiches loaded with pastrami, smoked turkey, and a certain New Jersey delicacy: pork roll.
+Better definitely does—in fact, its New York-style bagels are served by a handful of area cafes and restaurants.
+But Better Bagels’s Seaport HQ or newer downtown location should be your daily destination for fresh-baked bagels that are covered in cream cheese or used for sandwiches loaded with pastrami, smoked turkey, and a certain New Jersey delicacy: pork roll.

 Black Sheep Bagel Café

-First things first: Props to Black Sheep, which has a main cafe in Harvard Square and ancillary market in Cambridgeport, for amusingly referring to itself as a “maaa and paaa” shop within the flock of corporate chains that increasingly dominate city streets.
-More importantly, though, its bagels are bomb—and come in creative iterations like blueberry and Cajun spice, brushed with jalapeño cream cheese, pesto, labne, and other spreads.
-Wash it down with Massachusetts-roasted Rao’s Coffee, perhaps in the form of a sweetened, Caribbean-style café con leche.
+First things first: Props to Black Sheep, which has a main café in Harvard Square and ancillary market in Cambridgeport, for amusingly referring to itself as a “maaa and paaa” shop within the flock of corporate chains that increasingly dominate city streets.
+More importantly, though, its bagels are bomb—and come in creative iterations like Cajun spice and whole wheat everything, brushed with jalapeño cream cheese, pesto, fig jam, and other spreads.
+Wash it down with a sweetened, Caribbean-style café con leche.

 Black Sheep Bagel Café, 56 John F Kennedy St., Harvard Square, Cambridge, 617-945-2189; Black Sheep Market, 101 Magazine St., Cambridgeport, 617 -945-1156; blacksheepbagelcafe.com.

 Davis Square Donuts & Bagels

-Whether you crave something sweet or salty, this Somerville spot has you covered.
-Here you’ll find decadent donuts like the Somerville Cream, which invokes strawberry cream cheese whipped with marshmallow Fluff (the latter was invented in Somerville over 100 years ago) and topped with graham crackers.
+Whether you crave something sweet or savory, this Somerville spot has you covered.
+Here you’ll find decadent doughnuts like the Somerville Cream, which involves strawberry cream cheese whipped with marshmallow Fluff (the latter was invented in Somerville over 100 years ago) and topped with graham crackers.
 But you’ll also find plenty of poppy seed, asiago, and other bagels served solo or as sandwiches like the Steak Bomb, a meaty option stuffed with peppers and onions.

 377 Summer St., Somerville, 617-764-0631, davissquaredonutsandbagels.com.